nicobucodiguito/disable-windows-explorer-web-search/README.md

 # Disable Windows Explorer Web Search

-These are two really simple batch scripts to disable or enable (why would you want that) Windows Web Search (Bing-based).
+These are two really simple .bat scripts to disable or enable (why would you want that) Windows Web Search (Bing-based).

 **How to use**